sboerwinkle/bounce_brawl/README.txt

 ----Linux----

-Just run 'make'.
-The executable is called 'game'.
+cd into src, run 'make'.
+The executable is called 'game', and is put in the top level directory.
+#cd src
+#make
+#cd ..
+#./game

 If you're a total newbie, I'll try to give you a hand here.
 Google anything you don't understand.
 First, open a terminal.
-Use 'cd' to change directory to where this is. type in 'make', press enter.
+Use 'cd' to change directory to where this is.
+Type in the commands above, without the '#'s
 If it says you don't have make, pull up your package manager.
 You'll need make, gcc, and all the packages above (dev versions, if that's an option)
-When make succeeds (doesn't say 'error'), type in './game'.
-Enjoy.
+Eventually it should work.

 ----Windows----